albonec/albonec.github.io/programming.md

 ---

 ### [AGBClient](https://github.com/albonec/AGBClient)
-**Tech Stack:** Java
+**Tech Stack:** Java, Minecraft <br>
-**Description:** Fully optimized set of Fabric mods for Minecraft 1.20.1 for use on 2b2t.
+**Description:** Custom Minecraft 1.8.9 client with built-in OptiFine and client-side cheats such as hitboxes for invisible entities and linear zoom. <br>
 **Key Features:**
-- Baritone
+- Fully Linear Zoom (better than OptiFine).
-- Sodium and Lithium optimizations for VERY high framerates
+- Turn on F3+B to see all invisible players and entities.
-- Fully multithreaded with no slowdowns
+- Fully multithreaded with no slowdowns.

 ## Freelancing